podhmo/miniconfig-argparse/README.rst

 Using `make_parser()` and `call_function_as_command()` combinations are useful, sometimes.

 - `make_parser(fn)` -- creating parser from a function definition.
-- `call_function_as_command` -- call function using parsed argument obuject.
+- `call_function_as_command` -- call function using parsed argument object.

-Such like a below.
+Such as below.

 .. code-block:: python